 4. Du Bois founded the Niagara Movement and opposed Booker T. Washington.

-5. Du Bois's views gained larger support after the Atlanta Race Riots of 1906.
+5. His views gained larger support after the Atlanta Race Riots of 1906.

-Between September 22 and 24, 1906, in response to unsupported reports about black men raping four white women, more than 10,000 whites stormed through Atlanta, beating every black person they could find.
+Between September 22 and 24, 1906, in response to unsupported reports about Black men raping four white women, more than 10,000 white people stormed through Atlanta, beating every Black person they could find.
 The riots resulted in a number of deaths (the exact number could be as low as 10 or as high as 100) and, as an outright betrayal of justice, spat in the face of Washington’s brand of going along to get along.

 6. Du Bois co-founded the NAACP.

-7. Du Bois was a Civil Rights activist on a global scale.
+7. He was a civil rights activist on a global scale.

 Du Bois’s interest in equality extended beyond his own national borders.
 He helped organize multiple Pan-African Conferences after attending his first in 1900 in London.
 There, he penned the “Address to the Nations of the World,” which urged the United States and European nations to fight systemic racism and to end colonialism.
 He was also a member of the three-person delegation from the NAACP to the United Nations’ founding conference in 1945.
 As a writer and activist, he fought for freedom and equality for the whole of the African diaspora and for Africans themselves.